 Step 4: Prepare your terminals

-Before you can use your terminals, you need to configure them in your Customer Area.
+Before you can use your terminals, you need to configure them in your test Customer Area.
 You can do this at different levels: company account level, merchant account level, store level, and terminal level.
 Settings at the company level apply to all terminals under the company.
 Settings at the merchant account level override settings inherited from the company level, and so on.

-In your test Customer Area, enable Terminal API for your terminals.
+Enable Terminal API for your terminals.

-Add payment methods and configure the terminal and payment features that are in the scope you decided on.
+Add payment methods and configure the terminal settings and payment features that are in the scope you decided on.
 Our POS Support Team will help you with any features that you can't fully configure yourself.

 - Assign the test terminals to a store.
 This makes it easier to start using terminals when you receive them.
 You can assign terminals from your Customer Area or using our Terminal Management API.